tu-delft-library/il-master-thesis-guide/book/2b-create-keyword-search.md

 ## Step 1: Breaking Research Question Down into Concepts
 Most research topics or sub-questions can be split into separate concepts.
-The concepts should be specific to your research question.
-These are the main building blocks of the research question or  its main focus areas.
+The concepts should be specific to your information search question.
+These are the main building blocks of the information search question or its main focus areas.

-Example:
-Imagine that you’re working on the following research question:
+Imagine that you’re working on the following information search question:

-“How does 3D printing affect the cost of manufacturing of medical implants?”
+**“How does 3D printing affect the cost of manufacturing of medical implants?”**

-This research question contains the following concepts:
+This question contains the following concepts:
 1. 3D printing
 2. Cost of manufacturing
 3. Medical implants